dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/events/simple-logging.md

 ## Moving from EF6

-EF core simple logging differs from <xref:System.Data.Entity.Database.Log?displayProperty=nameWithType> in EF6 in two important ways:
+EF Core simple logging differs from <xref:System.Data.Entity.Database.Log?displayProperty=nameWithType> in EF6 in two important ways:

 * Log messages are not limited to only database interactions
 * The logging must be configured at context initialization time